Qinying-Liu/PBRNet/README.md

 This repository is the introduction of "PBRNet:Progressive Boundary Refinement Network for Temporal Action Detection"(AAAI2020).
 They are designed for accurate and efficient temporal action detection.
-Initially, we implemented the framework by tensorflow and now we re-implement it by pytorch.
+Initially, the framework is implemented by tensorflow and now we re-implement it by pytorch.

 ## Framework
 ![](./figure/PBRNET.PNG)